trunk-io/plugins/tests/readme.md

 historical test behavior and ensure compatibility with trunk across multiple linter versions.
 See "Environment Overrides" below.

+If you need to run tests for all the existing snapshots, run `PLUGINS_TEST_LINTER_VERSION=Snapshots npm run test`.

 ## Additional Options

 ### Test Configuration

-`defaultLinterCheckTest` or `defaultLinterFmtTest` should be sufficient for most linters and formatters.
+`linterCheckTest` or `linterFmtTest` should be sufficient for most linters and formatters.
 If your test requires additional setup, follow the example of setup in [config_check_test.ts](./config_check_test.ts).

 ### Environment Overrides